-We use the National Curriculum for history as the basis for planning and adapt it so that it fits in with specific topics.
+We use the national curriculum for history as the basis for planning and adapted it so that it fits in with specific topics.
 We ensure that there are opportunities for children of all abilities to develop their skills and knowledge in each unit and we build progression into planning so that the children are increasingly challenged as they move through the school.

 We carry out curriculum planning in history in three phases (long-term, medium-term and short-term).
-The long-term plan maps the topics studied in each term for each year group.
+The long-term plan maps the topics studied in each term for each year group; the history subject leader works this out in conjunction with teaching colleagues in each year group.
 The children study history topics in conjunction with other subjects, especially at Key Stage 1.
 Some topics have a particular historical focus.
-We teach the knowledge, skills and understanding set out in the National Curriculum.
+We teach the knowledge, skills and understanding set out in the National Curriculum through the corresponding programme of study.

-Medium term plans include the learning objectives taken from the National Curriculum.
-The history subject leader reviews medium term plans on a regular basis to ensure that children have complete coverage of the National Curriculum.
-Our medium-term plans give details of the programmes of study.
-These plans can be found in the staff shared planning file.
+Medium term plans include the learning objectives taken from the programmes of study.
+The history subject leader keeps and reviews medium term plans on a regular basis to ensure that children have complete coverage of the National Curriculum.